tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/词汇表_intl_en.md

 ### GPT

-GUID Partition Table (GPT) is the partition format of a physical disk.
-It is a part of the Extensible Firmware Interface (EFI) standard and is a replacement for the MBR partition table used by most existing disks.
+GUID Partition Table (GPT) is the partition layout of a physical disk.
+It is a part of the Extensible Firmware Interface (EFI) standard and a replacement for the MBR partition table used by most disks.

 ### Full snapshot